Charlie Hall

 Character: Train Passenger (uncredited)

-Character: Man in fender bender
+Character: Man in Fender-Bender (uncredited)

 Character: Audience Member (uncredited)